Ledger Config

 or useDocument

 hooks, which use the default configuration.
-But if you need to do custom database setup, or configure a database name other than the React hook default ("useFireproof"
+But if you need to do custom ledger setup, or configure a ledger name other than the React hook default ("useFireproof"

 ) you can call the useFireproof